 Unless you plan to follow in the footsteps of Phileas Fogg and travel solely by land and sea, your round the world trip will inevitably mean taking lots of flights.
 While the majority of travellers jet around the world without a hitch, what happens when things don’t run so smoothly?
-Airlines are tightly regulated so it’s worth knowing where you stand – understanding your rights could even mean you end up with an extra couple of hundred quid in your travel kitty!
+Airlines are tightly regulated, so it’s worth knowing where you stand – understanding your rights could even mean you end up with some extra funds in your travel kitty.

 The rules and regulations outlined below apply to flights from the EU or on any EU airline worldwide.
-However, similar regulations may be in place in other parts of the world.
+However, similar laws may be in place in other parts of the world.

-You can consider yourself very fortunate if you make it all the way round the world without a single hold up – the odd delay here and there is an almost inevitable part of globetrotting.
-While there are lots of things you can do to make the best of any hanging around in airports, such as travelling with a kindle, ipod and journal, there are also various things the airline is obligated to do if your flight is delayed:
+You can consider yourself very fortunate if you make it all the way around the world without a single hold up – the odd delay here and there is an almost inevitable part of globetrotting.
+While there are lots of things you can do to make the best of any hanging around in airports, such as travelling with your Kindle, iPod and journal, there are also various things the airline is obligated to do if your flight is delayed:

 Flight cancellations are much less likely to affect your trip than delays, but if an airline does cancel a flight, here’s where you stand: